 Let us summarize this parallel in the following chart:

-We might even liken the speed of the water molecules in this example to the “speed” (or, more precisely, frequency) of the brainwaves that signify one’s level of consciousness.
+We might even liken the speed of the water molecules in this example to the frequency of the brainwaves that signify one’s level of consciousness.
 Indeed, the brainwaves that manifest a person’s level of consciousness are slowest during deep sleep, which is characterized by the delta rhythms of 4 Hz and below.
-The state of wakefulness is characterized by the beta rhythm of 12 Hz and above.
+The state of wakefulness is characterized by a beta rhythm of 12 Hz and above.
 And heightened awareness and focus correspond to the gamma rhythm of 50 Hz.

 To return to our examples from the Bible, the progression of consciousness and awareness in the three biblical stories is as follows: we start with Lot who was neither conscious nor aware; we then progress to Judah, who was conscious but unaware of the identity of the woman he mistook for a harlot; and finally, we meet Boaz who was both conscious and fully aware of the identity of Ruth (as the widow of his relative), her pure intentions (to enter into levirate marriage, as required by Torah law), and his own obligations under Torah law, as being obligated to redeem his relative’s land and marry his widow in the levirate marriage ceremony.

-We read the Book of Ruth on Shavuot not only because Ruth was a grandmother of King David whose yortzait (anniversary of passing) is on Shavuot, but also because we want to tap into this highest level of consciousness symbolized by the relationship between Ruth and Boaz to open our minds to receiving the Torah.
+We read the Book of Ruth on Shavuot not only because Ruth was the grandmother of King David whose yortzait (anniversary of passing) is on Shavuot but also because we want to tap into this highest level of consciousness symbolized by the relationship between Ruth and Boaz to open our minds to receiving the Torah.

 May G‑d open our minds and expand our conscience so that we can merit receive the Torah on Shavuot b’simchah (with Joy) ub’pnimiut (and internalize it)!